WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

 kedro run
 ```

-> 🗒️ we put our data in the data directory, by default this directory is
+> 🗒️ we put our data in the data directory.
+By default, this directory is
 > included in the `.gitignore` and will not be picked up by git.

 ## inspect the data

-listing the files in `data/int_cars.parquet` shows that I now have 5 different
+Listing the files in `data/int_cars.parquet` shows that I now have five different
 datasets available.
-I can load old ones, but by default kedro will load the
+I can load old ones, but by default, kedro will load the
 latest one.